nightroman/FarNet/JavaScriptFar/README.md

 ## How to run scripts

 You can open scripts in the editor and run by pressing `[F5]`.
-The last expression value, if any, is shown in a new editor.
+The result value, if any, is shown in the title or a new editor.

 Or you can run scripts from the command line using `js:@` and a script path.
 Paths may be absolute or relative to the current panel folder.
 Environment